 Thank you for that New Year’s Day.
 That day the monster was on my back.
-But then again, the monster has always been coming…Read More
+But then again,…Read More

 Tiphanie Yanique is the author of the poetry collection, Wife, which won the 2016 Bocas Prize in Caribbean poetry and the United Kingdom’s 2016 Forward/Felix Dennis Prize for a First Collection.
 Tiphanie is also the author of the novel, Land of Love and Drowning, which won the 2014 Flaherty-Dunnan First Novel Award from the Center for Fiction, the Phillis Wheatley Award for Pan-African Literature, and the American Academy of Arts and Letters Rosenthal Family Foundation Award.
 It was also listed by NPR as one of the Best Book of 2014 and became a finalist for the Orion Award in Environmental Literature and the Hurston-Wright Legacy Award.
 Tiphanie’s collection of stories, How to Escape from a Leper Colony, won her a listing as one of the National Book Foundation’s 5 Under 35.
 Her writing has also won the Bocas Award for Caribbean Fiction, the Boston Review Prize in Fiction, a Rona Jaffe Foundation Writers Award, a Pushcart Prize, a Fulbright Scholarship and an Academy of American Poet’s Prize.
 She has been listed by the Boston Globe as one of the sixteen cultural figures to watch out for.
 Tiphanie is from the Virgin Islands and is an associate professor at Wesleyan University.
 She lives in New Rochelle, New York with her husband, teacher and photographer Moses Djeli, and their three children.